cechandler/dissertation-paper/dissertation/source/04_part2_intro_walden.md

 \doublespacing

 Like many works throughout Abrahamsen's career, *Walden* is deeply inspired by nature and also inspired by the literary work of the same name by Henry David Thoreau.^[Abrahamsen has continued to borrow titles for his music.
 Other examples include *Märchenbilder* (1984) from the viola and piano duo by Robert Schumann and *let me tell you* (2014) from the novel by Paul Griffiths.]
 Abrahamsen's first and second period works are often inspired by or otherwise make references to art, literature, poetry, or other music.
 For instance, the first and fourth movements of *Winternacht* are dedicated to Austrian poet Georg Trakl, while the second is inspired by Dutch graphic artist M.C.
-Escher and the third, the most neo-classical in nature, is dedicated to Igor Stravinsky. **something on the second period extramusical connections** These references and allusions provide a conceptual view from which to understand Abrahamsen's compositional methods and **something else**.
+Escher and the third, the most neo-classical in nature, is dedicated to Igor Stravinsky. **something on the second period extramusical connections**

-The program note for *Walden* explains the inspiration, origin of the title, and describes the musical material and the kinds of processes found in the piece:
+These references and allusions provide a conceptual view from which to understand Abrahamsen's compositional methods and **something else**.
+His program note for *Walden* explains the inspiration, origin of the title, and describes the musical material and the kinds of processes found in the piece:

 \singlespacing